Openmesh-Network/openmesh-collectors/CONTRIBUTING.md

 python3 runner.py processor
 ```

-Where the first two options run the raw data collector for the given blockchain, and the latter runs the Faust stream processor.
+Where the first two options run the raw data collector for the given exchange or blockchain, and the latter runs the Faust stream processor.
 A Dockerfile is also provided if you want to run the application in a Docker container, just make sure to load in the `.env` file you wrote earlier as a volume.

 Note that unlike other data sources, blockchains won't require a `--symbol` argument when running the application, as it will collect data for the entire chain on its own.
 Individual DEXes, symbol pairs, e.t.c. are handled by the stream processor.
 Standard orderbook-style exchanges (including some DEXes like DyDx) will require a symbol when specified as a source.